-(2) Information, including ownership percentage, is based on a Schedule 13G/A filed with the SEC on February 5, 2020 by BlackRock, Inc. ("BlackRock"), reporting beneficial ownership of 11,764,117 shares of the Company's stock as of December 31, 2019, as a parent holding company or control person for its subsidiaries, BlackRock Life Limited, BlackRock Advisors, LLC, BlackRock (Netherlands) B.V., BlackRock Fund Advisors, BlackRock Institutional Trust Company, National Association, BlackRock Asset Management Ireland, Limited, BlackRock Investment Management, Inc., BlackRock Asset Management Canada Limited, BlackRock Asset Management (LLC, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock (Luxembourg) S.A., BlackRock Investment Management (Australia) Limited and BlackRock Advisors (UK) Limited.
+(2) Information, including ownership percentage, is based on a Schedule 13G/A filed with the SEC on February 5, 2020 by BlackRock, Inc. ("BlackRock"), reporting beneficial ownership of 11,764,117 shares of the Company's stock as of December 31, 2019, as a parent holding company or control person for its subsidiaries, BlackRock Life Limited, BlackRock Advisors, LLC, BlackRock (Netherlands) B.V., BlackRock Fund Advisors, BlackRock Institutional Trust Company, National Association, BlackRock Asset Management Ireland, Limited, BlackRock Investment Management, Inc., BlackRock Japan Co., Ltd., BlackRock Asset Management Canada Limited, BlackRock Livestment Management (Australia) Limited and BlackRock Advisors (UK) Limited.
 In this filing, BlackRock reported sole voting power with respect to 11,276,897 of such shares, and sole dispositive power with respect to all 11,764,117 of such shares.

 (3) Information, including ownership percentage, is based on a Schedule 13G/A filed with the SEC on February 4, 2020 by Wells Fargo & Company ("Wells Fargo"), reporting beneficial ownership of 8,827,820 shares of the Company's stock as of December 31, 2019, on behalf of itself and its subsidiaries, Wells Fargo Funds Management, LLC, Wells Fargo Bank, National Association, Wells Capital Management Incorporated, Wells Fargo Clearing Services, LLC, and Wells Fargo Advisors Financial Network, LLC.
-In this filing, Wells Fargo reported sole dispositive power with respect to 184,262 of such shares, sole voting power with respect to 184,262 of such shares, shared dispositive power with respect to 1,299,011 of such shares; Wells Capital Management Incorporated reported shared dispositive power with respect to 8,491,651 of such shares, and shared voting power with respect to 8,180,788 of such shares; and Wells Fargo Funds Management, LLC reported shared dispositive power with respect to 6,890,681 of such shares, and shared voting power with respect to 6,882,309 of such shares.
+In this filing, Wells Fargo reported sole dispositive power with respect to 184,262 of such shares, sole voting power with respect to 184,262 of such shares, shared dispositive power with respect to 8,643,558 of such shares and shared voting power with respect to 1,299,011 of such shares; Wells Capital Management Incorporated reported shared dispositive power with respect to 8,491,651 of such shares, and shared voting power with respect to 8,180,788 of such shares; and Wells Fargo Funds Management, LLC reported shared dispositive power with respect to 6,890,681 of such shares, and shared voting power with respect to 6,882,309 of such shares.

 (4) Information, including ownership percentage, is based on a Schedule 13G/A filed with the SEC on February 14, 2020 by Janus Henderson Group plc ("Janus Henderson"), reporting beneficial ownership of 6,420,957 shares of the Company's stock as of December 31, 2019.
-In this filing, Janus Henderson reported shared dispositive power with respect to 6,420,957 of such shares and shared voting power with respect to 6,420,957 of such shares.
+In this filing, Janus Henderson reported shared dispositive power with respect to 6,420,957 of such shares.
 Janus Henderson also reported that Janus Henderson has an indirect 97% ownership stake in Intech Investment Management LLC and a 100% ownership stake in Janus Capital Management LLC ("JCM"), Perkins Investment Management LLC, Geneva Capital Management LLC, Henderson Global Investors Limited and Janus Henderson Global Investors Australia Institutional Funds Management Limited (each an "Asset Manager" and collectively as the "Asset Managers").
 Due to the above ownership structure, holdings for the Asset Managers are aggregated for purposes of this filing.
 Each Asset Manager is an investment adviser registered or authorized in its relevant jurisdiction and each furnishing investment advice to various fund, individual and/or institutional clients (collectively referred to herein as "Managed Portfolios").
 As a result of its role as investment adviser or sub-adviser to the Managed Portfolios, JCM may be deemed to be the beneficial owner of 6,420,957 shares or 5.0% of the shares outstanding of NCR Common Stock held by such Managed Portfolios.
 However, JCM does not have the right to receive any dividends from, or the proceeds from the sale of, the securities held in the Managed Portfolios and disclaims any ownership associated with such rights.